What Inspires Cliff

 After graduating from college, Cliff returned to the community he was raised in to lend a hand as a little league baseball coach, then later served as a Board Member of the South Norfolk Boys Baseball, Inc. He later joined Chesapeake Men for Progress and Chesapeake Forward where he witnessed the work and influence of leaders giving back by investing their time and resources to uplift others.
 Cliff eventually adopted the philosophy that his civic involvement and service is a debt that's owed.
 Hence, he's been paying it forward ever since.

 Cliff served two terms on Chesapeake City Council after being elected in 2004 and 2008.
 Today, he remains the youngest member ever to have been elected to that position.
 Then, in a special election in November 2016, Cliff was elected to fill an unexpired term in the Virginia General Assembly as a Delegate representing the 77th House District.

-Cliff serves on several committees to include: Appropriations (Higher Education and Capital Outlay Subcommittees), Science and Technology, Health Welfare and Institutions, and Counties Cities and Towns.
+Cliff serves on several committees to include: Appropriations (Higher Education and Capital Outlay Subcommittees); Communications, Technology, and Innovation; Health, Welfare, and Institutions.
 He also serves as a member of the Joint Commission on Technology and Science (Chairman), Joint Commission on Health Care and the Substance Abuse Advisory Council.
 By vocation, Cliff has over 20 successful years in Technology management.

 The Hayes Family resides in Chesapeake, where the family roots run deep in the 77th House District.